 When well thought out and properly implemented, Business Intelligence is an invaluable tool for any company that is determined to thrive in an increasingly competitive environment.
 For several reasons, an organization would do well to create a strategic plan before getting knee-deep in BI technology, including:

+Time.
 A Business Intelligence solution isn’t built overnight.

+Resources.
 Building a BI solution will involve one or more new technologies and the cooperation of your IT team.
 Without a strategy before you start, scope creep and wasteful spending are real possibilities.

+Buy-in.
 This can’t be a strictly top-down operation, because if the organization’s personnel don’t recognize the benefits of the system and embrace it, they will resist using it.